 In Vectorworks Landmark, you can use the intelligent Landscape Area tool to designate areas as hydrozones, the parameters of which can be managed within the Object Info palette (OIP).

-Sustainable site design is as much about reducing use of potable water as it is about maintaining a healthy level of water quality.
-The more polluted your irrigation system, the worse off site vegetation is.
+Water-efficient landscaping and sustainable site design is as much about reducing use of potable water as it is about maintaining a healthy level of water quality.

 Native plants may be less water hungry due to being locally acclimated.
 They also require less chemical treatment or unnatural additives, which means less chemical runoff and better water quality.